Ritesh001-Git/git-cheat-sheet/README.md

 - To unstaged the file, keeping the file changes
 - To revert everything to the last commit
 - To overwrite commit history with your local history (force push)
+- To reset remote branch to specific commit (danger: use only if not distributed to other people before)

 ## 5) Branch & Merge (Isolate Work and Integrate)